Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/angular2/steps/tutorialAngular2.step_08.md

 Mateor's base accounts package provides two reactive functions that we are going to use, `Meteor.user()` and `Meteor.userId()`.

-For now we are going to keep it simple in this app and allow every logged-in user to change a party.
+For now we are going to keep it simple in this app and allow every logged-in users to change a party.
-Change the code for the add button in `parties-form.ts` to also save user ID.
+Change the code for the add button in `parties-form.ts` to save user ID as well.
 Also, it'd be useful to add an alert promting user to log in if she wants to add or update a party:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="8.4"}}